 CHAPTER 2: GUILT

 Our rebellion.
-Rather than reflect God’s perfection through love and obedience to Him, all people have chosen to reject God, suppress the truth about him, and go their own way (Romans 1:21).
+Rather than reflect God’s perfection through love and obedience to Him, all people have chosen to reject God, ignore the truth about him, and go their own way (Romans 1:21), a disposition that the Bible calls "sin."
 There is no one who is not complicit in this rebellion: all human beings are separated from God (Romans 3:10-11).

 Our judgment.
 This rejection of God, our rightful Creator and Ruler, amounts to cosmic treason.
-As a result, we are alienated from him and are justly condemned to face the penalty of his perfect, just, and eternal wrath—a terrible fate the Bible calls “hell” (Romans 1:32; 2:5).
+As a result, we are alienated from him and are justly condemned to face the penalty of his perfect, just, and righteous wrath—a terrible, eternal fate that the Bible calls “hell” (Romans 1:32; 2:5).

 Our inability.
-Our rejection of God is so complete that we have become entirely enslaved to our rebellious sinful rebellion.
+Our rejection of God is so complete that we have become entirely enslaved to our sinful, rebellious disposition.
 We are utterly incapable to return to God and restore our relationship with him.
 Not even trying our best to obey God’s law can pay back the debt incurred by our guilt (Romans 3:20).
 We need a Rescuer.

 CHAPTER 3: GOSPEL